 Related Party Trade provides aggregated data about transactions between parties with various types of relationships.
 The report is based on customs value excluding import duties, freight, insurance and other charges incurred in bringing the merchandise to the U.S. The report is released annually.

-Merchandise Trade Reconciliation provides the results of a study into the differences between the official trade statistics released by the United States and Mexico, and Canada and Mexico during 1998 and 1999, and 1996 and 1997.
-The first report shows the differences during 1996 and 1997.
-The second report shows the differences during 1998 and 1999.
+Merchandise Trade Reconciliation provides the results of a studies into the differences between the official trade statistics released by the United States and various trading partners, including Mexico, Canada, and China.

-Profile of U.S. Exporting Companies provides aggregated data about U.S. companies identified as exporters when matched to the U.S. Census Bureau’s Business Register.
-The exporter “Profile” provides data about the exporting community including number of exporters, the known value of the export trade, employment size, type of company (manufacturers, wholesalers, and other), and major foreign markets.
-The report includes detailed breakdowns based upon the number of employees of the identified exporting companies.
+Profile of U.S. Importing and Exporting Companies provides aggregated data about U.S. companies identified as exporters or importers matched to the U.S. Census Bureau’s Business Register.
+The “Profile” provides data about the trade community including number of exporters and importers, the known value of the export and import trade, employment size, type of company (manufacturers, wholesalers, and other), and major foreign markets.
+The report includes detailed breakdowns based upon the number of employees of the identified companies.
 The International Trade Administration released the first report in September 1993, based on 1987 trade data.
 The Foreign Trade Division has released subsequent reports starting with 1992 trade data, and annually since 1996.
+Importers were added to the Profile in 2011, covering data back to 2008.

 Special Reports and Data Services provides a multitude of export data products that the Census Bureau customizes in response to user requests for a nominal fee.
 Special products may be prepared once, periodically, or routinely.